AndriiKempa/BLEIOT/README.md

 🔍 Observed Anomalies (Post-Refusal)

-Immediately following my refusal, I began identifying systematic patterns that intersect with blockchain ecosystems and distributed networks: ⛓️
+Immediately following my refusal, I began identifying systematic patterns that intersect with blockchain ecosystems and distributed networks:⛓️

 - 📡 Technical SIGINT Patterns: Recorded signaling patterns inconsistent with FCC norms, including non-connectable device activity and zero-interval radio broadcasts 📻.
 - 🌐 Distributed Infrastructure: Evidence suggests the use of mobile devices as involuntary network nodes (similar to botnet-style architectures like the 911 S5 precedent) 🤖.